sophia-zube/incari-doc/demo-projects/keyboard.md

 ## 4. Adding Logic to Our Keyboard

 After having created a styled *On-Screen Keyboard* with its custom `layout` settings, it can now be used to dynamically alter the content on our screen.
 To demonstrate, one can start with a simple form.
-First, to make room for the extra content that will be added, resize our `Screen` in **Project Outliner** by changing the attributes `Screen size (px)` and `Resolution (px)` to `x= 1366, y=720` from within the **Attribute Editor**.
+First, to make room for the extra content that will be added, resize our **Screen** in **Project Outliner** by changing the attribute `Size` to `x= 1366, y=720` from within the **Attribute Editor**.

 Then, add the file `background.png` from the **Asset Manager**.
 After that, set the `Sort Index` for the **On-Screen Keyboard** to `1`, and the `Position` attribute to `x=0, y=-105, z=1`.